LegendarySpud/crogul-prototype/README.md

 The goal is to have the most points for your team (displayed in the console.)
 This prototype may eventually have classes with different buffs, items, running + stamina, more players.

-To run, download the chosen version and .venv directory, put them in a directory, navigate into th directory and run the python file.
+To run:
+.
+Open a console
+v Install the following:
+| .
+Python
+| .
+PyGame
+.
+Run the python file with: python3 <file name>.py